 So what’s your preference?
 Find the woman of your dreams?
 The man of your dreams?
-A rosy romance leading to traditional marriage?
+Are you anticipating a rosy romance leading to traditional marriage?

 First wife?
 Choose well – one who can cook, clean, and mother.

 Next wife?
 Choose differently – one who is lover, partner, and possibly something other than whatever you experienced the first time around.